 What is in Cinnamon Dolce Syrup?

 You only need a handful of common kitchen ingredients to make your own Cinnamon Dolce Syrup.
 Let's talk about them below.
+See the recipe card for full information on ingredients and quantities.

-- Water: Just plain water will do.
+- Water: Just plain tap or filtered water will do.

 - Sugar: This recipe calls for two kinds of sugar: white granulated sugar and brown sugar.